actions-marketplace-validations/Pablommr_kubernetes-eks/README.md

 # kubernetes-eks

-Action to apply artifacts files in your [EKS](https://aws.amazon.com/pt/eks/) cluster.
+GitHub Action to apply Kubernetes manifest files in your [EKS](https://aws.amazon.com/pt/eks/) cluster.

-This action allows you to apply Kubernetes artifact files by simply pointing to the path where your file is located.
+Point to a file or directory, and this action will apply your manifests, monitor the rollout, and fail fast if something goes wrong — without waiting for the full timeout.

 <br>